pyeventsourcing/eventsourcing/docs/topics/application.rst

 In the example below, the ``Worlds`` application extends the library's application object base class.
-The ``World`` aggregate is defined and discussed as the :ref:`basic example <Aggregate basic example>` in the domain module documentation.
+The ``World`` aggregate is defined and discussed as the :ref:`Simple example <Aggregate simple example>` in the domain module documentation.

 The ``Worlds`` application's ``create_world()`` method is a command method that creates and saves new ``World`` aggregates, returning a new ``world_id`` that can be